Winchfield

 Winchfield is a small village in the Hart District of Hampshire in the South-East of England.
 It is situated 1 mi south-west of Hartley Wintney, 8 mi east of Basingstoke, 2 mi north-east of Odiham and 38 mi west of London.
 It is connected to London Waterloo and Basingstoke by the South West Main Line.

-Winchfield consists of a recently rebuilt village hall (in 1998), a church, a 17th-century inn called the Winchfield Inn and a combination of old residential properties and new ones.
+Winchfield consists of a recently rebuilt village hall (in 1998), a church, a 17th century inn called the Winchfield Inn and a combination of old residential properties and new ones.

-Winchfield parish currently has a population of 581 people, which was projected to rise to just over 600 in 2008.
+In the 2011 census Winchfield parish had a population of 664.
 The population is scattered across this wide parish, which includes Potbridge, settlement around Winchfield church, Winchfield Hurst and Shapley Heath.

 History

 There was a Stone Age settlement at Bagwell Green, a few hundred yards past the church in the direction of Odiham Common.
-Winchfield also has a few examples of 16th- and 17th-century buildings, particularly near the church.
+Winchfield also has a few examples of 16th and 17th century buildings, particularly near the church.

 Winchfield's manor was mentioned in the Domesday Book of 1088.
-In 1838, a station was constructed, known as Shapley Heath and was renamed Winchfield Station, probably in 1840, although the exact date for this is unknown.
+In 1838, a station was constructed, known as Shapley Heath and was renamed Winchfield Station, probably in 1840.
 Between 1838 and 1839, Shapley Heath station served as the terminus point for all rail services from London.
 From here, all mail was then distributed to the rest of the South of England by mail coach.
-This continued for about a year, when the railway was extended to Basingstoke late in 1839..
+This continued for about a year, when the railway was extended to Basingstoke late in 1839.

-Notably, there was also a large workhouse located in Pale Lane which then became a hospital and has since been the subject of redevelopment into a housing development.
+A large workhouse was located in Pale Lane which became a hospital and has since been redeveloped for housing.

-The parish council was formed in 1894, and since then, the village has continued to slowly expand, with newer properties constructed at Winchfield Hurst and near the Station.
+The parish council was formed in 1894, and since then the village has continued to slowly expand, with newer properties constructed at Winchfield Hurst and near the Station.

 Notable buildings

 St Mary the Virgin

 St Mary the Virgin was built during the 12th century.
-The church has been hardly altered since its original construction in the 12th century, with the exception of the sixteenth-century south porch and a modern north aisle and top stage of the tower.
+The church has been hardly altered since its original construction in the 12th century, with the exception of the sixteenth century south porch and a modern north aisle and top stage of the tower.